yobson1/FavCat-Restored/README.md

 ## Building
 To build these, drop required libraries (found in `<vrchat instanll dir>/MelonLoader/Managed` after melonloader installation, list found in `Directory.Build.props`) into Libs folder, then use your IDE of choice to build.
- * Libs folder is intended for newest libraries (MelonLoader 0.3.0)
+ * Libs folder is intended for newest libraries (MelonLoader 0.4.0)

 ## License
 With the following exceptions, all mods here are provided under the terms of [GNU GPLv3 license](LICENSE)
 * ILRepack.Lib.MSBuild.Task is covered by [its own license](https://github.com/ravibpatel/ILRepack.Lib.MSBuild.Task/blob/master/LICENSE.md)
 * ILRepack is covered by [Apache 2.0 license](https://github.com/gluck/il-repack/blob/master/LICENSE)
 * UI Expansion Kit is additionally covered by [LGPLv3](UIExpansionKit/COPYING.LESSER) to allow other mods to link to it
-* IKTweaks source code is not covered by a permissive license and provided for reference purposes only